kiwix/seeder/README.md

 ❯ mkdir -p /data/seeder
 ❯ cat <<EOF > /etc/seeder.config

-# where to store all data
+# where to store all data (ZIMs, cache, qBittorrent profile)
 DATA_PATH=/data/seeder

-# webui password used by script to communicate with qBt and user on remove webui
+# webui password used by
+# - script to communicate with qBittorrent
+# - user (you) via remote webui (see WEBUI_PORT below)
 QBT_PASSWORD="Choose this one"

-# BT port to use/announce. **must** be forwarded on router to local IP (uPNP cannot work accross docker routing)
+# BT port to use/announce.
+# **must** be manually forwarded on your Internet-connected router to your local IP
+# /!\ uPNP cannot work accross docker routing so it cannot automatically work
 QBT_TORRENTING_PORT=6901

 # port on host to map webui (for remote access, optional)
 WEBUI_PORT=8080

-# max storage to use
+# max storage size to use in DATA_PATH for ZIMs (stops if reached)
 MAX_STORAGE="10TiB"

-# interval between catalog refreshes
+# interval between kiwix-seeder invocations (catalog refresh, ZIM addition/removal)
 SLEEP_INTERVAL="1d"
 EOF